Preventing and Controlling Respiratory Illness Outbreaks in Long-Term Care Facilities and Other Health Care Settings

 COVID-19 therapeutics and treatments

 There are several U.S. Food and Drug Administration (FDA)-authorized antiviral medications to treat mild to moderate COVID-19 in individuals at higher risk for severe disease.
-COVID-19 Treatment Guidelines for health care providers are available from the National Institutes of Health.
-More information on COVID-19 treatments can be found on the CDC COVID-19 Treatments and Medications webpage.
+Find more information at the CDC Types of COVID-19 Treatments webpage.

 Health care personnel and visitors should adhere to the appropriate precautions when in the presence of a resident with suspected or confirmed respiratory illness.
 Until the cause(s) of an ARI outbreak is determined, facilities should use the most protective level of precautions.